AnanyaDasgupta/particle41-devops-team-challenge/task-1/README.md

 **Q: What’s Docker, in simple terms?**
 Docker lets you “package” your app with everything it needs so it can run anywhere, on any computer — no setup headaches!

----

-Enjoy the service, and feel free to reach out if you have any questions or want to contribute!